Organizational Voice

 We're a movement of voters, volunteers, and small donors.
 We fund ourselves so that we can build an independent movement.

 Do: Speak as “we”, use photos of groups of canvassers, and highlight the entire community that is behind these measures.
+Messaging should emphasize local volunteers, small-dollar donors, and the power of communities in shaping change.

 Professional